frontenddogma/web-development-glossary/manuscript/s.md

 : @@

 Strict mode
-: A web browser compatibility mode in which standards are applied strictly and which, compared with quirks mode, only implements a very small number of quirks.
+: For HTML/CSS, a web browser compatibility mode in which standards are applied strictly and which, compared with quirks mode, only implements a very small number of quirks.
 Strict mode is triggered by particular doctypes, like the standard HTML doctype `<!DOCTYPE html>`.&nbsp;[‡](#m-quirks-mode-strict-mode)
+: For JavaScript, a way to opt in to a restricted variant of JavaScript, thereby implicitly opting-out of “sloppy mode.”
+Strict mode isn’t just a subset, it intentionally has different semantics from normal code.
+Browsers not supporting strict mode will run strict mode code with different behavior from browsers that do, so strict mode is not relied on without feature-testing for support for the relevant aspects.
+Strict mode code and non-strict mode code can coexist, so scripts can opt into strict mode incrementally.
+Strict mode is triggered with `'use strict';`.&nbsp;[‡](#m-strict-mode)

 String
 : @@